 History, tourist information, and nearby accommodation

 Abbotsbury Subtropical Gardens is a lovely historical garden begun by Elizabeth, 1st Countess of Ilchester, in 1765.
 The gardens cover 20 acres, and contain unusual and exotic plants from around the world.

 In 1765, Elizabeth, Countess of Ilchester, built a fanciful summer home overlooking Chesil Bank.
 The house, in the shape of a mock castle, no longer exists.
 But the garden that Countess Elizabeth created still survives, and it is this 18th-century paradise that forms the basis for the Abbotsbury Sub-Tropical Gardens.
 The Gardens have been expanded several times since their inception, and today they cover 20 acres of meandering paths through peaceful glades and woodlands.

 The garden site is protected from the cold sea breeze by the surrounding hills, and by belts of oak and tamarisk.
 The soil is remarkable for this area; its sandy soil providing unusual opportunities for horticultural experimentation.
-Examples rare to this country include Japanese camellias, a Caucasian Wing Nut tree, and an olive variant which is, at 60 feet high, the tallest in Britain.
+Examples rare in this country include Japanese camellias, a Caucasian Wing Nut tree, and an olive variant which is, at 60 feet high, the tallest in Britain.